1962-1963 Telefunken "Concertino 5384 W"

 EM84 6FG6 Tuning indicator tube ("magic eye")

 This radio was purchased by Scott Van Dusen for $100 on April 22, 2008.
 Scott is an old friend, so when he said it had audio problems at high volume settings, I told him I would take a look at it.
-On Sunday May 4, 2008, he brought it to my house and we removed all the tubes.
-We were pleasantly surprised to find that they were all OEM (Original Equipment Manufacturer) Telefunken tubes.
+On Sunday May 4, 2008, he brought it to my house, and we removed the tubes.
+We were pleasantly surprised to find that they were all Original Equipment Manufacturer (OEM) Telefunken.
 Usually at this point in an antique radio's life, at least some of the tubes have been replaced with "domestic" (USA) brand tubes.
 This radio was all original.
 No obvious updates or modifications to the circuitry had been made.

-We took the tubes to the AWA Museum (Antique Wireless Association) in Bloomfield, NY for testing.
+We took the tubes to the Antique Wireless Association Museum in Bloomfield, NY for testing.
 They all tested good.
-Upon arriving back home, I used De-Oxit® on the pins of the tubes and also in the pin sockets.
+Upon arriving back home, I used De-Oxit on the pins of the tubes and also in the pin sockets.
 Then, I brought the radio up slowly on a variable power transformer.
 First 50 volts, then 75, then 90, and finally 115 Vac.
-This was over the course of maybe 5 minutes.
-The radio had been in use recently, otherwise, I would have taken more time to increase the power.
+This was over the course of maybe five minutes.
+The radio had been used recently, otherwise, I would have taken more time to increase the power.
 After we tuned a station in, and increased the volume, Scott said that the earlier audio problem was now gone.

 The woodwork was cleaned using rottenstone and paraffin oil.
 Rottenstone is a powdered form of weathered and decomposed siliceous limestone used for polishing.
 I first sprinkled some rottenstone powder on the top of the cabinet and then poured out a little bit of paraffin oil to go along with it.
 I mixed this into a slurry, and used a cotton cloth to hand rub it into the areas needing the most attention first.